 Nepenthes roots aren’t what I would call fragile, but they definitely aren’t thick and robust, either.
 Be gentle, but remember that you’re trying to get rid of the old soil, so pick off old chunks even when it clings to your roots.

-I start by tipping the plant to one side over the soil-catching bucket with my hand firmly at the base of the plant where stem meets topsoil.
+I start by tipping the plant to one side over the soil-catching bucket with my hand firmly at the base of the plant, where the stem meets topsoil.
 I use this contact as a brace as I shimmy the pot to free the soil.

 Brush soil free from the Nepenthes roots, and separate out any weed roots.
 Now, rinse those roots!
 Go ahead and pour some of your distilled water over them to loosen up and carry away remaining soil.

 Unlike Sarracenia, I like to avoid tearing apart Nepenthes growth points.
 Often, new growth points can be traced back to an offshoot on the main plant stem, and they will share the same supporting root system.
-Separating them will leave someone rootless, cause shock to mother plant and offshoot, and may kill both.
-So, fight the urge to amputate/delimb/maul your Nepenthes, and instead, wait for stems to growth nice and long and vegetatively propagate via stem cuttings (will be covered in another post).
+Separating them will leave someone rootless, cause shock to the mother plant and offshoot, and may kill both.
+So, fight the urge to amputate/delimb/maul your Nepenthes, and instead, wait for stems to grow nice and long and vegetatively propagate via stem cuttings (which will be covered in another post).